Tesla 1Q earnings 7 times more than year ago on strong sales

 Although production has started at the Texas and German factories, Tesla said the ramp up at both sites will take time.
 The company said its factories have run below capacity because of parts supply shortages.

-Tesla also says it expects “Full Self-Driving” beta test software to be released to all customers who purchased the feature by the end of the year.
+Tesla also says it expects “Full Self-Driving” beta test software to be released to all U.S. customers who purchased the feature by the end of the year.
+Musk said about 100,000 owners are testing the system now, on public roads.
 Tesla has said the cars cannot drive themselves, despite the name, and drivers must pay attention and be ready to intervene at all times.

-Tesla delivered a record 310,000 vehicles worldwide in the first quarter, up roughly 68% from the same period in 2021.
-Tesla delivered 185,000 vehicles in the first quarter of last year.

 Last year the company delivered a record 936,000 vehicles, an 87% increase over 2020 numbers.
 The company said in February that it expects 50% annual growth in sales, meaning it expects about 1.4 million vehicles to be delivered this year.